Deceleration Optimization (Improve Your Brakes)

 About brake fade many articles have been written.
 I would like to keep it short, and simply mention the following:

-A soft pedal (or worse: pedal to the floor) is caused by overheated brake fluid or frothed silicone fluid (that foams when subjected to vibrations and should not have been used for high performance applications in the first place).
+A soft pedal (or worse: pedal on the floor) is caused by overheated/boiling brake fluid (or frothed silicone fluid that foams when subjected to vibrations and should not have been used for high performance applications in the first place).